 4. Click Save.
-All media specified here will now be available for selection in the Map Virtual Media CD/ISO Image dialog.
+All media specified here are now available for selection in the Map Virtual Media CD/ISO Image dialog.

-Note: You cannot access a remote ISO image via virtual media using an IPv6 address due to technical limitations of third-party software used by the KX2.
+Note: You cannot access a remote ISO image via virtual media using an IPv6 address due to technical limitations of third-party software used by the LX, KX, KSX or KX101 G2 device.